300 East 5th Street: Open AWD Breathes New Life Into The East Village

 The façade belies its complex and careful arrangement of multiple layers of paneling, waterproofing and insulation.
 Despite its inner complexity, we strove to ensure that the exterior remained sleek, elegant, and simple.

 As we know, leaks, deterioration, and mold are classic signs of poor workmanship.
 If given the slightest opportunity, water will always find its way inside.
 Waterproofing remains the most important aspect of any facade project.
-Therefore, we uphold the highest possible standards while installing our windows.

 Finally, with the benefit of hindsight, we know that there were certain aspects of this project which could have been handled differently.
 However, each specific site presents its own challenges.
 We felt it was imperative to do justice to this historic building and its owner’s wishes.
-Moreover, none of this would have been possible were it not for the team, with whom I would insist on working again.
+Moreover, none of this would have been possible were it not for the team, with whom we would insist on working again.
 Lastly, a special thanks is due to the owner (R.A.Cohen), Architects, General Contractor.